Aliases for PLCB4 Gene

 GeneCards Summary for PLCB4 Gene

 PLCB4 (Phospholipase C Beta 4) is a Protein Coding gene.
-Diseases associated with PLCB4 include Auriculocondylar Syndrome 2 and Auriculocondylar Syndrome 1.
-Among its related pathways are Signaling in Gap Junctions and Serotonergic synapse.
-GO annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
+Diseases associated with PLCB4 include Auriculocondylar Syndrome 2 and Auriculo-Condylar Syndrome.
+Among its related pathways are Apelin signaling pathway and Development Angiotensin activation of ERK.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
 An important paralog of this gene is PLCB1.